awsdocs/aws-doc-sdk-examples/swift/README.md

 * [AWS SDK for Swift project on GitHub](https://github.com/awslabs/aws-sdk-swift): Contribute to the AWS SDK for Swift
+* [AWS SDK for Swift project on GitHub](https://github.com/awslabs/aws-sdk-swift): Contribute to the AWS SDK for Swift
 * [The Swift Programming Language](https://docs.swift.org/swift-book): The
   definitive reference and guide for Swift programmers